VincentBernet/UCare/back-end/README.md

 ## Expectations

-### GraphQL API only

-- [ ] Reduce code duplication for the various involved schemas (of the database, of the ORM, of GraphQL...). **[1 point]** 🔵
-> How did you achieve this?

-- [ ] Mitigation(s) against too complex GraphQL queries, arbitrary deep nested object fetching or related DoS. **[1 point per mitigation, up to 2]**
-> Quote and explain each mitigation.

-- [ ] Any security or performance improvement related to your GraphQL implementation, as optionally highlighted in the subject? points]**
-> Explain each improvement.

 ### Input validation

 - [ ] Strictly and deeply validate the type of every input (`params, querystring, body`) at runtime before any processing. **[1 point]** 🔵